The scenery and outdoor recreation opportunities in and near Haines were

 to Haines from Whitehorse than taking the Alaska Hwy. west to Haines

-Junction and the Haines Hwy. south to Haines, a distance of 250 miles.
+Junction and the Haines Hwy. south to Haines.

-If we'd hauled the Cameo about 105 miles down to Skagway we could
+If we'd hauled the Cameo down to Skagway we could

-have boarded the ferry and ridden 15 water miles to Haines.
+have boarded the ferry and ridden it to Haines.
 That's a

 hassle with a large RV, however, and Jim wanted to see the relay course